Gothic-Modding-Community/gmc/docs/contribute/index.md

 #### Add translated pages
 Each `.md` file in the `docs` directory can have a translated version.
 To add a translation for a given language create a copy with an added language suffix.
 For example `index.md` will become `index.xx.md` for the `xx` language based on the settings in the `mkdocs.yml` file.

+Each untranslated article has the :material-web-plus: button in the upper right corner next to the title.
+It allows to quickly add the translation via the GitHub interface without the need for local file configuration.